jaytimm/corpuslingr/README.md

 ### clr\_context\_bow()

 A function for accessing `BOW` object.
-The parameters `agg_var` and `content_only` can be used to specify how collocates are aggreggated and whether only content words are included, respectively.
+The parameters `agg_var` and `content_only` can be used to specify how collocates are aggregated and whether only content words are included, respectively.

 ``` r
 search3 <- "White House"